 Take into consideration how much sun your plot receives.
 Check the location of the sun on the garden during various times of the year.
 Most flowering plants and vegetables require full or part sun.
 If your plot is under trees or on the north side of a house or wall, you may not get enough sun for some plants.

 Many people love a shade garden.
 There are many plants which thrive in shade.
-Bleeding heart, cyclamen, hosta, Japanese anemone and monkshood to name a few.
+Bleeding heart, cyclamen, hosta, Japanese db and monkshood to name a few.
 Be sure that the plant you choose fits the site you intend to plant it in.